sano-jin/wiki-rs/README.md

 ## Contents server

+In this section, we will extend the static server to contents management server.
-add post, delete method to make it CRUD.
+We will add post, delete method to make it CRUD.

 ### Add dependencies